Laoujin/licenser/README.md

 $ licenser config --author="Mr. Fancy Pants" --email="fp@adventure.com"
 $ licenser config --default-name="LICENSE.txt" --license=CC-BY-NC-4.0

-$ licenser set -f # would overwrite the package.json and file with the `licenser config` values
+# To overwrite the package.json and file with the `licenser config` values
+# ATTN: Does not overwrite author(s) in package.json
+$ licenser set -g
 ```
 You can also edit `config.json` directly.